 Under Deck Systems

-The run off water is channeled to another trough that takes the waters to a down spout.
+The runoff water is channeled to another trough that takes the waters to a downward spout.

 Here are the ones that first come to mind for me:

-These products really make all the space under your deck useful living space.
+These products really turn all the space under your deck into a dry useful living space.
 And they can be easily added on to an existing deck as a retrofit.

-Think of the utility you will gain by covering that area with a waterproof deck surface above your head and still having the beauty of a traditional wood framed decking surface.
+Think of the utility you will gain by covering the area above you with a waterproof deck surface while maintaining the beauty of a traditional wood framed decking surface.